 It may sound ludicrous, but felines can become allergic to bowls made of plastic.
 If this is the case, they will possibly start to accumulate acne on their chin and face.
 This is where the bowl is in direct contact with them when eating.

-You can switchto a different type of bowl like a ceramic type or other hypoallergenic food bowl.
+You can switch to a different bowl type, like a ceramic variety or another hypoallergenic food bowl.
 You can get these online or at your local pet food supply store.

 Allergies Inside the House

-It is possible for a kitty to develop indoor allergies.
-These can be incredibly uncomfortable.
-Certain things can trigger an allergic reaction in cats.
-If they are having an indoor allergic reaction, they groom themselves in an aggressive manner and bite and chew at their skin incessantly.
+A kitty can develop indoor allergies, which can be incredibly uncomfortable.
+Also, certain things can trigger an allergic reaction in cats.
+Thus, if they have an indoor allergic reaction, they aggressively groom themselves and bite and chew their skin incessantly.